-The Company's non-reportable segments include its European aerosol can and promotional packaging business, its North American aerosol can business and its tooling and equipment operations in the U.S. and U.K. In recent years, the Company's aerosol can and promotional packaging businesses have experienced slightly declining volumes.
+The Company's non-reportable segments include its North American food can business, its European aerosol can and promotional packaging business, its North American aerosol can business and its tooling and equipment operations in the U.S. and U.K. In recent years, the Company's aerosol can and promotional packaging businesses have experienced slightly declining volumes.
 In 2015, the Company completed the sale of four of its European industrial specialty packaging plants.